 Wajnbrosse produced 2700 short films, including the famous 1200 Clap 8-second films in 1983, the official year of the company's birth.

-These very short films, broadcasted daily in more than 50 countries for 10 years, gave birth to the wave of shorts films around the world.
+These very short films, broadcast daily in over 50 countries for 10 years, gave birth to the wave of short films around the world.

-Marc-Henri Wajnberg, producer and manager of the company, directed his first feature film Just Friends in 1993, which takes us to the discovery of jazz from the 50s / 60s in the city of Antwerp.
-Applauded by critics, the film will collect 12 international awards (including best Belgian film, best Belgian director and best actor for Josse De Pauw).
-His short film Le Réveil, performed by Jean-Claude Dreyfus, won the Rail d'Or in Cannes and 22 other international awards.
+Marc-Henri Wajnberg, producer and manager of the company, made his first feature film, Just Friends, in 1993, taking us on a journey through the jazz of the 50s and 60s in the city of Antwerp.
+Critically acclaimed, the film won 12 international awards (including Best Belgian Film, Best Belgian Director and Best Actor for Josse De Pauw).
+His short film Le Réveil, starring Jean-Claude Dreyfus, won the Rail d'Or at Cannes and 22 other international awards.

-Subsequently, Marc-Henri made creative documentaries Evgueni Khaldei, photographer under Stalin and Oscar Niemeyer, an architect committed to the century.
-He produced feature films, including Lars Von trier and Jorgen Leth's film The Five Obstructions (120 festivals), designs and produced series, including the 33 documentaries Kaleidoscope, views on a living environment for Arte.
+Marc-Henri went on to make creative documentaries Evgueni Khaldei, photographer under Stalin and Oscar Niemeyer, an architect committed to his century.
+He co-produces feature films, including Lars Von trier and Jorgen Leth's The Five Obstructions (120 festivals), and designs and produces series, including the 33 documentaries Kaleidoscope, looking at life frames for Arte, sold in 40 countries.

-In 2012, he mixed genres in Kinshasa Kids, a fiction that takes us to meet children considered to be wizards in the Congolese capital.
+In 2012, he mixed genres in Kinshasa Kids, a documentary-style fiction that takes us on a journey to meet children considered to be sorcerers in the Congolese capital.